 The Monster: You stay we belong dead.

-Minnie: Fine I wash me hands of it let you all be murdered in your beds.
+Minnie: Nobody'd believe me!
+All right.
+I wash me hands of it.
+They can all be murdered in their beds.

 Dr. Frankenstein: [after seeing Pretorius' creations] But this isn't science.
 It's more like black magic.

 Dr. Pretorius: You think I'm mad.
 Perhaps I am.
 But listen, Henry Frankenstein.
 While you were digging in your graves, piecing together dead tissues, I, my dear pupil, went for my material to the source of life.
 I grew my creatures, like cultures, grew them as nature does, from seed.